by Amy G. McAndrew, Pepper Hamilton LLP, Berwyn

 Holiday parties are notorious for having that one employee—or two, or three—who drinks too much and says or does something he’s sure to regret later.
 Unfortunately, he who overindulges can land himself and his employer in court.

 Before your holiday party, take a moment to remind employees that company policies and procedures will apply even in this social setting.
-Among the most important policies to emphasize are your anti-harassment policy and you...(register to read more)
+Among the most important policies to emphasize are your anti-harassment policy and your policy regarding alcohol us...(register to read more)

 - How to Fire an Employee the Legal Way: 6 Termination Guidelines